| Español |

 You can also visit your county's vaccine website to make an appointment at county-run vaccination clinics and major pharmacy chains.

 |Visit UCSF Benioff Children's Hospitals for vaccination information for pediatric patients.

 UCSF is offering COVID-19 vaccines by appointment at City College of San Francisco.
 In an effort to focus our vaccination efforts, we're no longer vaccinating people at our Parnassus Heights campus, and our vaccination site at the Rutter Center at the Mission Bay campus will be closed as of April 29.

-We continue to provide the Pfizer and Moderna vaccines.
-Both require two doses and two appointments.
+Following CDC and FDA guidance, UCSF is again offering the single-dose Johnson & Johnson (Janssen) COVID-19 vaccine, as well as the Pfizer and Moderna vaccines.
+Pfizer and Moderna require two doses and two appointments.
 When you get your first dose, we'll tell you how to schedule your second dose.
-Both offer excellent protection against severe COVID-19, and we recommend getting vaccinated when you are eligible.
+All vaccines offer excellent protection against severe COVID-19, and we recommend getting vaccinated when you are eligible.

 San Francisco Free MUNI Rides

 The San Francisco MTA is offering free MUNI and Paratransit rides to and from COVID-19 vaccine appointments.
 The rides are good for trips to any vaccination site.
 You will have to show your vaccination card or proof of your appointment (such as an email or text confirmation) when you board.